aroberge/friendly-traceback-docs/docs/source/idle_repl.rst

    :alt: Screen capture of IDLE's shell

-We can use the Friendly console within IDLE's shell by first using a special import statement::
+You can use the Friendly console within IDLE's shell by first using a special import statement::

     from friendly_traceback.idle import *

-To start the Friendly console, we need to then use ``start_console()``.
+To start the Friendly console, you need to then use ``start_console()``.

 .. image:: images/idle-friendly.png
    :scale: 60 %